 This includes some 139 million curves, including all curves of conductor \leq 300,000.
+The results are currently being incorporated into Cremona's tables and the LMFDB.

 We also analyzed more than 1010 curves in various families.

 The result is a conjecturally complete classification of 63 non-surjective mod- l Galois images that can arise for an elliptic curve E/\mathbb{Q} without CM.